Sound Proofing Walls to Pass Sound Testing

 - Adding Damping to party walls: such as acoustic membrane within construction – often between plasterboards.

 Getting the soundproofing design right from the word go, is key, and APT Sound Testing can help in all areas of acoustic design and sound insulation testing.
-For more information on our UKAS accredited sound testing or acoustic design services, please contact us at email@example.com or call us on 01525 303905.
+For more information on our UKAS accredited sound testing, acoustic design services, or Sound Proofing of Walls please contact us at firstname.lastname@example.org or call us on 01525 303905.
 Alternately for more information on how to prepare for your precompletion sound testing please download our sound testing checklist, or visit our website at www.aptsoundtesting.co.uk